ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/model.md

 * Second hidden layer:  96 x 256 + 256 = 24,832 parameters.
 * Output layer:  256 x 10 + 10 = 2,570 parameters.

-In total, the network will have 102,762 trainable parameters.
+So in total, the network has 102,762 trainable parameters.

 # Implementation